harshmathur1990/FFNOML/README.md

 - some configured output names still contain historical strings such as `s5`; these are just file naming conventions
 - config values are the source of truth for splits, active atoms, paths, and model dimensions

+## Usage And Citation

+If you want to use this code, please contact the author.

+Please cite:

+- H. Mathur and T. Pereira 2026, in preparation

 ## Author

 Harsh Mathur